kwur/new-kwur-site/_posts/2013-10-10-world-keeps-sinking-an-interview-with-northless-five-more-songs-to-listen-to.md

 ---
 <div class="pf-content">
   <p>
     Milwaukee's best sludge purveyors NORTHLESS just released a terrific new record, entitled "World Keeps Sinking".
-It's 60 minutes of pummeling, uncompromising metal, and we were fortunate enough to be able to ask guitarist/vocalist Erik Steinglein a few questions, as well as wrangle a segment of FIVE SONGS TO LISTEN TO out of him.&nbsp;
+It's 60 minutes of pummeling, uncompromising metal, and we were fortunate enough to be able to ask guitarist/vocalist Erik Steinglein a few questions, as well as wrangle a segment of FIVE SONGS TO LISTEN TO out of him.
   </p>

   <p>